A Brief Duro D/T Tutorial

 no db>

-If an initial value is not specified, the variable is automatically initialized to a default value, which is zero for numeric types, the empty string for STRING and FALSE for BOOLEAN.
+If an initial value is not specified, the variable is automatically initialized to a default value, which is zero for numeric types, the empty string for the type string and FALSE for boolean.

 A variable can also be declared to have the same type as some other variable.
 Example: